 Born and raised in New Rochelle, New York, an honors graduate of the State University of New York at Binghamton with a B.A. in Political Science, he went on to acquire a Juris Doctor degree from the Benjamin N. Cardozo School of Law in New York City, where he served on the Moot Court Board and was Captain of the basketball team.
 In his third year of law school, he worked full-time at the William Morris Agency in New York City in its famous “agent training program.”
 It was there that he decided to pursue a career as a talent agent.

 A member of the New York and Connecticut Bars, Willinger had been a litigation and entertainment lawyer in New York City for five years before becoming a talent agent.
 He has been much sought after to serve on panels for the RTDNA, NABJ, AAJA and NAHJ organizations.
 He has also been an invited lecturer at prestigious universities such as NYU and Columbia University on topics involving the television news industry.

-Gregg lives on Long Island with his wife of 25 years, Jill.
+Gregg lives on Long Island with his wife of 29 years, Jill.
 They have 3 sons, all of whom are over 6 feet tall and have tremendous jump shots.
 He is active in various charities and served on the Advisory Board of the Make-a-Wish Foundation of Metro New York for many years.
-When he is not making deals for his clients, Gregg enjoys spending time with his family, playing basketball, visiting National Parks across the U.S. and climbing very tall mountains.
+When he is not making deals for his clients, Gregg enjoys spending time with his family, playing basketball and tennis, visiting National Parks across the U.S. and climbing very tall mountains.

 President and CEO